-Read a book.
 Earn play money for privileges.
-Sit by friends.
 Walk with a teacher or principal.
-Read outdoors.
 Start and maintain a vegetable garden.
-6 6 Teach the class.
 Dance to favorite music in the classroom.
-Have extra art time.
 Get a Free Choice time at the end of the day.
-Enjoy class outdoors.
 Listen with a headset to a book on audiotape.
-Have an extra recess.
 Have a teacher perform special skills (i.e., sing).
-Play a computer game.
 Be first in line when the class leaves the room.
-Read to a younger class.
 Have a teacher read a special book to the class.

-Get a No Homework pass.
-Take a trip to the treasure box Sing a silly song together.
+Take a trip to the treasure box

 Watch a video.
-Make deliveries to the office.

 Enter a drawing for donated prizes.
-Listen to music while working.

 Receive a video store or movie theater coupon.
-Play a favorite game or puzzle.

-6. Healthy Ideas
+Healthy Ideas